Frank W. Jackson, MD

 Prebiotics and Infant Formula

 For many new parents, the first few months following birth pass by in a blissful — albeit sleep-deprived — state.
-The baby eats, the baby sleeps and the baby meets milestones with ease.
-Unfortunately, many parents endure the opposite experience as they watch their new addition suffer from painful constipation, bloating, gassy cries and an uncomfortable extended belly.
-For these parents, a remedy of oligofructose-enriched inulin may be just what the doctor ordered.
+They expect that the baby will eat, sleep, and meet milestones with ease.
+Unfortunately, many parents endure the opposite experience as they watch their new addition suffer from painful constipation, bloating, gassy cries, and an uncomfortable extended belly.
+For these parents, a remedy of oligofructose-enriched inulin (or Prebiotin prebiotic fiber) may be just what the doctor ordered.

-A recent study performed by the Director of the Neonatal Unit at the Hospital University in Tarragona, Spain concluded that infants who were fed prebiotics-enriched formula developed a gastrointestinal bacterial makeup similar to their breastfed counterparts.
+A 2013 study at the Neonatal Unit at Hospital University in Tarragona, Spain concluded that infants who were fed a prebiotics-enriched formula developed a gastrointestinal bacterial makeup similar to their breastfed counterparts.
 Think that’s not a big deal?
-Think again: breastfed infants suffer from fewer infections, are less likely to become obese and have fewer allergies.
+Think again: breastfed infants suffer from fewer infections, are less likely to become obese, and have fewer allergies.

 Human Milk vs. Formula